Hometown Connections Performance Management

 Products & Services

-For advice from professionals who have worked with more than 800 APPA members, bring in the consulting team from Hometown Connections.
-Staff will be a resource to your electric utility, helping to seek and achieve continuous improvement.
+For advice from professionals who have worked with more than 900 APPA members, bring in the consulting team from Hometown Connections.
+Hometown Connections staff and industry colleagues help public power systems improve organizational, operational, and marketing effectiveness.

-Hometown Connections offers a variety of consulting services for public power managers and governing officials:
+Hometown Connections offers a variety of integrated consulting services for public power managers and governing officials:

 Strategic Planning Facilitation, Training and Development

 Public power managers and governing officials must combine attention to daily operational issues with establishing long-term plans and guidelines on which to base budgets and priorities.
-Through onsite facilitation, workshops and follow-up consultations, Hometown Connections covers the principles of effective strategic planning and reviews the roles and responsibilities of the staff and governing board in the planning and implementation process.
+Through onsite facilitation, workshops and follow-up consultations for municipal utilities offering electric/gas/water/wastewater/CATV services, Hometown Connections covers the principles of effective strategic planning and reviews the roles and responsibilities of the staff and governing board in the planning and implementation process.
 The Hometown staff works in depth with the utility board and staff to develop a realistic, step-by-step blueprint for adapting to specific market conditions, regulatory changes, and the complex expectations of customers.
 Hometown can also facilitate the updating of your existing strategic plan.

 Utility Governance Training/Facilitation